sharetribe/flex-docs/src/docs/ftw-hosting/how-to-deploy-ftw-to-production/index.md

 - **`REACT_APP_CANONICAL_ROOT_URL`**

 This is the canonical root URL of the marketplace.
 For example:
 `https://the-name-of-your-app.herokuapp.com`.
-FTW uses the canonical root URL for social media sharing and SEO optimization.
+The template uses the canonical root URL for social media sharing and SEO optimization.

-- **`REACT_APP_SHARETRIBE_MARKETPLACE_CURRENCY`**

-This is the currency your marketplace uses formatted in the Marketplace as ISO 4217 currency code.
-For example, USD, EUR, CAD, AUD, etc.

 ### Building the app